Guardrails

 When an LLM "knows" something, it tends to provide a consistent response.
 However, when information is missing from its parametric memory (and from the context), it will still answer with its highest-probability guess.
 This is a common source of hallucination.
 The consistency checking guardrail will rephrase the context, question, and answer and ask the LLM to determine entailment: does the answer follow from the context and question?
 If it does, the LLM will consistently give the correct answer; widely different answers indicate uncertainty in the answer.

 A semantic similarity score is used to weight the rephrasing results.
-This score is determined by taking the cosine distance in an embedding space between the orginal frame and the rephrased version.
+This score is determined by taking the cosine distance in an embedding space between the original frame and the rephrased version.

 Entailment Frame